jaimetur/PhotoMigrator/help/04-google-takeout.md

 #### 6. ✅ Post Process steps
 `(default=enabled.
 Can be disabled using flag '-gSkipPost; --google-skip-postprocess')`
   - 6.1. 🕒 Synchronize MP4 files associated to Live pictures with the associated HEIC/JPG file.
+  - 6.2. 🎞️ Repair conflicting Video XMP dates left by GPTH so the final metadata matches the intended capture date.
-  - 6.2. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
+  - 6.3. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
 Can be disabled using flag '-gsma, --google-skip-move-albums')`
-  - 6.3. 📁 Organize your assets in a year/month structure for a better organization.
+  - 6.4. 📁 Organize your assets in a year/month structure for a better organization.
     - Can be customized using the flags: `-gafs, --google-albums-folders-structure` and `-gnas, --google-no-albums-folders-structure`
     - `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
-  - 6.4. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
+  - 6.5. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates.</span>
          `(default=disabled.
 Can be enabled using flag '-graf, --google-rename-albums-folders')`
-  - 6.5. 👥 <span style="color:grey">Detect and remove duplicates.</span>
+  - 6.6. 👥 <span style="color:grey">Detect and remove duplicates.</span>
          `(default=disabled.
 Can be enabled using flag '-grdf, --google-remove-duplicates-files')`
-  - 6.6. 🔢 Count Albums.
+  - 6.7. 🔢 Count Albums.
-  - 6.7. 🧹 Remove empty folders.
+  - 6.8. 🧹 Remove empty folders.

 > [!IMPORTANT]
 > Google Photos Takeout sometimes exports album folders that contain only metadata sidecars such as `photo.jpg.json`, while the real media file is exported only once inside a year folder like `Photos from 2002`.
 GPTH usually rebuilds those album memberships, but when any of them is missed, PhotoMigrator now performs an additional post-GPTH repair pass.
 It scans the original album-side JSON files, extracts fields such as `title` and `photoTakenTime.timestamp`, searches the processed `ALL_PHOTOS` tree for the real asset, and recreates the missing album entry automatically.